Duet (video game): Gameplay

 The player rotates a circular track with two coloured orbs, guiding the balls to avoid incoming obstacles.
 The level is reset once an orb crashes into an obstacle.
 It's required to keep both orbs intact to pass a level.
 The names of the levels and the game's story are inspired by the stages of grief from the Kübler-Ross model.

 Reception

 The game has gathered mixed to positive reviews from critics.
 As of August 2014, Metacritic lists a score of 79 for the game, a rating of "Generally favorable reviews".
 Duet is also listed a score of 80.00% on GameRankings.
 Critics praise Duet for its controls and design, yet noting its notorious difficulty.
 It is rated 4.9/5 on Apple's App Store, and 4.7/5 on Google's Play Store.
 Duet is also rated 9/10 on Steam.
-It was featured in The New Yorker's Best, Most Elegant iPhone Games of the Year 2013 and in Kotaku's Mobile Game of the Year 2013.
+It was featured in The New Yorkers Best, Most Elegant iPhone Games of the Year 2013 and in Kotakus Mobile Game of the Year 2013.

 The game has been downloaded by more than 20 million people around the world.